 When this happens, some shy away from talking about LGBTQ issues altogether.
 Others may find themselves getting angry…or even confrontational.

-Jamie Henkel, PFLAG National’s Equality & Diversity Partnerships Manager, shared her own story to illustrate how true this can be:
+Jamie Henkel, PFLAG National’s Learning & Inclusion Manager, shared her own story to illustrate how true this can be:

 “I have an uncle that I only see around the holidays or at weddings and funerals.
 Every time I see him he asks me if I still work for ‘that homosexual activist organization’ which really bothers me.
 Even though I live and breathe my allyship at PFLAG, when it comes to him, I mostly just let it slide.
 I don’t want to disrupt the holidays for everyone else.
 But last year on Thanksgiving I sort of went off and caused a scene after he made some really disparaging comments about Michael Sam.
 We didn’t speak for the rest of the visit.”